 Hi, my name is Mel and I'm a writer.
 Feel free to browse the site to learn more about me and my work.
 Thanks for stopping by!

-Mel was commissioned by Creekside Theatre Fest to create a new play for their current summer season.
-The resulting one act, “Bitter Lemon”, is now running along side Creekside’s productions of “Macbeth” and “Peter and the Starcatcher”.
-The concept for “Bitter Lemon” is that it be performed, cold, by different actors every night.
-The actors discover the story and their characters along with the audience.
-It’s definitely been a challenge, but hopefully audiences will enjoy it.
-Performances are June 17, 21, 22, and 24 at 6 p.m., with two performances on June 29 at 7 and again at 9 p.m.
-Get your tickets to Creekside here.
+Mel was commissioned by Creekside Theatre Fest to create a new play for their recent summer season.
+The resulting one-act, BITTER LEMON, ran alongside Creekside’s productions of MACBETH and PETER AND THE STARCATCHER.
+The concept for BITTER LEMON was that it be performed, cold, by different actors every night.
+14 different actors discovered the story and their characters along with the audience.

 Mel’s 10-minute play “Cherry Pie,” is part of Wasatch Theatre Company’s annual Page to Stage and is presented along with shorts from Matthew Ivan Bennett, Rachel Bublitz, Nicholas Dunn, and Jennifer Kokai, all directed by Elizabeth Golden.
 Performances are June 21-22 and 28-29 at 8 p.m., with a matinee June 23 at 2 p.m.
 Get your tickets here.